Where to Start?

 For organizations with many internal projects — such as IT, marketing, R&D, and training — this framework allows for driver-based planning for both short- and long-term projects.
 This framework lets individual employees drive their project-related planning, while tracking asset-related expenses and project revenues.
 You also get out-of-the-box analysis to review project performance, project revenue, expenses, and cash flows.

 The Strategic Modeling module allows you to get rid of manual and unreliable financial modeling methods.
 This module can be used for long-term planning, "what-if" modeling, corporate financials, and treasury initiatives.
 You can simulate various scenarios and stress test various financial models.
 To learn more about Strategic Modeling, read the blog.

 The prebuilt frameworks are the biggest difference between PBCS and EPBCS, but there’s also a major difference in the price tag.
-PBCS is $120 per user per month, while EPBCS is $250 per user per month.
+Oracle PBCS is $120 per user per month, while EPBCS is $250 per user per month.
 For organizations looking for out-of-the-box capabilities, EPBCS is a good fit, but you’ll have to pay a little more.
-PBCS allows for customization around your specific organization and though your monthly investment is cheaper, you’ll have to invest time and energy in customizing your environment.
+PBCS allows for customization around your specific organization and, though your monthly investment is cheaper, you’ll have to invest time and energy in customizing your environment.

 - PBCS Case Study: Lessons Learned by MV Transportation

 - PBCS Project Planning Toolkit

 - EPBCS Project Planning Toolkit

 - Oracle PBCS Is Still Hyperion Planning (Kscope16)